 3. Use a Debit Card: We use a MasterCard debit card that is tied to our checking account.
 We also have overdraft protection just in case we run a negative balance just before payday.
 With the debit card, we are never out of money as long as we can get to an ATM or don’t have to pay cash for what we’re purchasing.

 4. Carry a Credit Card: We also carry a credit card just in case.
 I know there are some who view credit cards as evil.
 I don’t, although we do pay off our credit card balance each month.
 But carrying a credit card can come in handy during an emergency, particularly when we are traveling.

 5. Respect Each Other: Money is one of the biggest causes of strife in a marriage.
 Taking money from a spouse without communicating with them can understandably be a serious source of conflict.
-It may be a quick an easy solution to a money shortfall, but the harm it can do to your relationship in the long run is not worth it.
-In the end it comes down to mutual respect.
+It may be a quick and easy solution to a money shortfall, but the harm it can do to your relationship, in the long run, is not worth it.
+In the end, it comes down to mutual respect.

 6. Keep a Change Jar: We have a change jar where we dump our change at the end of the day.
 Over time, the amount of money in the change jar can grow and come in handy when you’re in a bind.
 I sometimes need to pay $5 in cash to park my car at the subway, and I’ve tapped the change jar more than once when my wallet was empty.

 Do you or your spouse take money from the other without asking?
-Cast your vote, and then leave a comment if you’ve had to confront this issue in your marriage.
+Leave a comment if you’ve had to confront this issue in your marriage.